arielccjr/Journal2025/README.txt

             Uses the Adam optimizer with learning rate scheduling.
             Dropout and Label Smoothing are applied for regularization.
             Beam Search is used for better sentence generation.
                 ~SEARCH/Queries: Retrieves specific data from the database.
 To access and analyze stored information.
                     ~1: Define Initial State: Start with a known state.
                     ~2: Check Goal State: Verify if the current state meets the goal criteria.
                     ~3: Expand Nodes: Generate possible next states from the current state.
                     ~4: Store in Frontier: Maintain a list of unexplored nodes.
                         : DEPTH-FIRST SEARCH: Push Initial State into Stack Frontier.
                         : BREADTH-FIRST SEARCH: Enqueue Initial State into Queue Frontier.
                         : A* SEARCH: Initialize Priority Queue Frontier with Initial State.
                     ~5: Use Search Strategy: Choose the next state based on the algorithm.
                         : DEPTH-FIRST SEARCH: Loop until Solution or Empty Frontier:
                             : Pop the last added node.
                             : If goal state, return solution.
                             : Otherwise, expand node and push new nodes into the stack.
                             : Backtrack when dead ends are reached.
                         : BREADTH-FIRST SEARCH: Loop until Solution or Empty Frontier:
                             : Dequeue the first added node.
                             : If goal state, return solution.
                             : Otherwise, expand node and enqueue new nodes.
                         : A* SEARCH: Loop until Solution or Empty Frontier:
                             : Remove the node with the lowest f(n) = g(n) + h(n).
                             : If goal state, return solution.
                             : Otherwise, expand node and add new nodes with updated f(n).
                         : MINIMAX ALGORITHM (For Adversarial Search)
                             ~1: Recursively Explore Possible Moves.
                             ~2: If Terminal State, Return Utility.
                             ~3: If Max Player, Choose Move with Maximum Utility.
                             ~4: If Min Player, Choose Move with Minimum Utility.
                     ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.

     ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.
-        : Knowledge (epistēmē) must be certain and universal.
-It must be acquired through demonstration (apodeixis), a syllogism whose premises are true, necessary, and primary.
-        : The most fundamental knowledge is metaphysics, which deals with being and first principles themselves.
-        : Some sciences, like mathematics, rely only on internal logical structures.
-        : Others, like natural science, depend on observation and induction.
-Example: Fire causes heat → Heat expands metals → Fire expands metals.
         : Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
 It has three parts:
-            : Valid syllogisms: The conclusion follows necessarily.
-            : The premises themselves must be better known than the conclusion.
             : Term 1 (Major term) – Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)"
                 All humans are mortal.
 (Universal and necessary premise) : Term 2 (Minor term) – Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)"